-The order in which places will be allocated in categories 1 to 3 above will be by reference to the distance the child lives from the School, with those living closest to the School receiving highest priority.
-Distance will be measured from the centre point of the child's home address to the centre point of the School's site in a straight line using the Local Authority's specialist software.
+School places will be allocated on the basis of our determined admissions arrangements.
+The order in which places will be allocated within each of the categories above will be by reference to the distance the child lives from the School, with those living closest to the School receiving highest priority.
+Distance will be measured from the centre point of the child's home address to the centre point of the School's site in a straight line using the Local Authority's specialist software and in accordance to the Child's Home Address paragraph section in the policy.